What types of content does Kiosk Pro support?

 Content written in other web languages

-Kiosk Pro can display content written in other web languages, including PHP, ASP, Ruby, Python, PERL or ColdFusion.
+Kiosk Pro can display content written in other web languages, including, but not limited to, PHP, ASP, Ruby, Python, PERL, and ColdFusion.

 Languages that require server-side processing - meaning that they require a server to translate into code that Kiosk Pro (or any other browser) can display - cannot be viewed locally on the iPad as there is no server to interpret the code in this scenario.

-Kiosk Pro can play standard video formats supported by iOS, which include .mp4, .m4v, and .mov (.mov files must be specifically encoded with the H.264 video codec).
-It is only possible to play a single audio or video file at a time on iOS.
+Kiosk Pro can play standard video formats supported by iOS & iPadOS, which include .mp4, .m4v, and .mov (.mov files must be specifically encoded with the H.264 video codec).
+It is only possible to play a single video file at a time on iOS/iPadOS.

 Keynote files & Microsoft Office ('97 or newer) files,

 Presentation files are displayed as documents, which means that they cannot automatically advance or play in a loop, but instead must be manually navigated through by the visitor.
 We recommend viewing these files with the Disable Zoom setting turned off.

 Kiosk Pro is also unable to display multimedia embedded into a presentation, including video, audio, or animation.